 We both knew plenty of people who thought of training, like I had, as basically climbing a lot, and then going balls to the wall for a couple months before an expedition.
 When we discovered a model that was so much more efficient and effective, it was only natural that we would want to share it.
 So we set out to write this book—a colossal task in and of itself.

 Since the book has been published we’ve received dozens if not hundreds of emails from people thanking us for helping them to achieve their alpine goals.
 From climbing Everest without supplemental oxygen, to establishing new technical routes in the most remote ranges in the world, to training for trekking in the Khumbu, to climbing Mount Hood, to competing in ultra-distance footraces—all kinds of people with all kinds of backgrounds have successfully used the principles described in Training for the New Alpinism to help them achieve their mountain dreams.

-Since becoming a father, and letting my life shift more toward raising a family than conquering remote peaks, I’ve become increasingly focused on helping others to employ Scott’s methods to improve their own long-term fitness for alpine climbing.
-That is why we have created this website, and why Scott and I are so deeply invested in our work as coaches and mentors.
+Since becoming a father, and letting my life shift more toward raising a family than conquering remote peaks, I’ve become increasingly focused on helping others improve their own long-term fitness for alpine climbing.
+That is why we have created this website, everyone at uphill athlete is so deeply invested in our work as coaches and mentors.

 The fact is, there is no magic key to help you open the door of endurance training.
 There are no six simple steps you can follow, no guru who can take you there, and no diet that can turn you into Ueli Steck.
 There are, however, 100 years of history and a well-understood intellectual framework behind the theories and techniques that apply to the full spectrum of endurance sports.
-Today, Scott and I share a mission of openly sharing this proven training knowledge for the outdoor sports we love.
+Today our mission is to train, teach, and connect all mountain athletes.
 We hope you learn something, but, above all, we hope you will go outside and apply what you learn to the goals and dreams that brought you here in the first place.